Spades Rules

 Common winning scores:

-- 500 points (standard)
+- 500 points for a standard game

-- 300 points for shorter games
+- 300 points for a shorter game

 Strategies and tips for Spades